Russian 2019 fake news laws: Application of law

 The first case of dissemination of "unreliable information" was opened in April 2019 against Arkhangelsk's resident Elena Kalinina.

 The first persons who were convicted under the Fake News Law are Publishing House "Moment Istiny" and its editor-in-chief Evgeniy Gneushev.
-The district court overtuned the judgement against Publishing House "Moment Istiny" and set the case for a new consideration, but magistrate court imposed a fine again.
+The district court overturned the judgement against Publishing House "Moment Istiny" and set the case for a new consideration, but magistrate court imposed a fine again.

 Reaction

 The Presidential Council for Civil Society and Human Rights opposed the bill.

 On 12 March 2019, many journalists and human rights defenders stated that the bill would establish the government censorship which is prohibited by the Constitution of Russia.
 They called this law grave abuse by officials, cynical denial of constitutional rights, state repressions against journalist community.